department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/Accessibility and federal regulation compliance with dashboards.md

-# Accessibility and Maintenance Standards for Federal Site Availability Dashboards
+# Accessibility and Federal Standards for Service Availability Dashboards
-## The role of accessible VA.gov availability dashboards in Veteran CX and Trust
+## The role of accessible VA.gov service availability in improving Veteran CX and Trust

 **UX Researcher**: Joshua.Matulonis@va.gov